Red Bull offers own track for Austrian GP return in 2013

-It had been expected that this would be filled by a return of the Turkish race, but it is not clear it could be funded.
+It had been expected that this would be but it is not clear it could be funded.

 Red Bull adviser Helmut Marko told an Austrian newspaper: "We have made the FIA aware that the Red Bull Ring has a fully updated Formula 1 licence."

 Red Bull, whose F1 team has won the drivers' and constructors' titles for the past three years, owns and has redeveloped the track that hosted the Austrian Grand Prix in various guises from 1970-87 and 1997-2003.

 There are, however, a number of potential problems with the Red Bull Ring hosting a grand prix.

 These include the shortage of hotel accommodation in the mountainous Styrian region, an agreement between Red Bull and the regional government to host no event with a crowd of more than 40,000, and the lack of facilities and organisation to run an event of such magnitude.

 But Marko told Salzburger Nachrichten none of these was insurmountable.

 On the race fee, he said: "There is the province of Styria, the Republic of Austria."
 And in response to the suggestion that few European governments could justify funding a grand prix in the current times of austerity, he said: "Let's wait and see."

 He said objections over the limited accommodation were "nonsense", adding: "It managed in the 1970s and 1980s."
 He pointed out that the city of Graz, 50 miles away from the Red Bull Ring in Spielberg, had more than enough hotel rooms.